GoraNetwork/gora-dao-smartcontracts/README.md

 Note : Because the vesting and staking contracts architecture is still an open topic in GoraNetwork, Configure_Vesting method is not detailed in ABI or TEAL code yet!

+IDEA: Add configuration to GoraDAO in a way that it should only come from a child proposal to be approved sothat there can be Proposals in the future to tune GoraDAO further more or change the settings on that!
+E.g. the required Gora amount to create a Proposal!

 ```mermaid

 graph TB